 Add Parmigiano or Pecorino cheese if you like.

 Gael Greene writes about the restaurant and their cooking and here are the pages in their cookbook about this recipe.
 New York magazine published a variation.
 The above is a combination of their two versions and Cathy’s personal adaptations.

-And the Suhanoskys no longer own Sfoglia which does not have the dish on the menu.
+Since the Suhanoskys no longer own Sfoglia the dish is not on the menu.
 The couple are divorced and each runs a small restaurant in Boston but neither place has a strawberry spaghetti dish on the menu.
 Lucky for you it can be easily made in your kitchen for a fraction of the price we paid in New York.